-Well, before we go ahead and you give the run down on the cost involved in building your own recycled asphalt driveway, you should know how the recycled asphalt is actually created.
+Well, before I go ahead and you give the run down on the cost involved in building your own recycled asphalt driveway, you should know how the recycled asphalt is actually created.

-Also, one more point before we start.
+Also, one more point before I start.
 Recycled asphalt is generally referred to as reclaimed asphalt pavement or RAP for short.

 So, rather than disposing of the asphalt, builders can recycle it and essentially use it all over again.
 How do they do this?
 Its actually pretty easy.
 All they do is grind it back up into its original size before it was laid.
 Once this is done, it is simply re-heated and laid just like any other type of asphalt.
 Believe it or not, some governments will actually incentivise companies to do this just to lessen the impact on the environment.

 What Is The Price Of A Recycled Asphalt Driveway?